-The To Video Display block sends video data to your computer screen.
-It provides a Windows® only, lightweight, high performance, simple display, which accepts RGB and YCbCr formatted images.
+The To Video Display block displays video frames.
+This block is capable of displaying high definition video at high frame rates.
+It provides a lightweight, high performance, simple display, which accepts RGB and YCbCr formatted images.
 This block also generates code.

 To run an executable file that was generated from a model containing this block, you may need to add precompiled shared library files to your system path.
 See Simulink Coder, Simulink Shared Library Dependencies, and Accelerating Simulink Models for details.

 For the block to display video data properly, double- and single-precision